Ski travel insurance

 Does regular travel insurance cover skiing?

-Most standard travel insurance policies won’t cover skiing because of the risks involved, so it’s likely you’ll need to pay extra for winter sports cover to ensure you’re fully protected.
+Most standard travel insurance policies won’t cover skiing because of the risks involved.
+So, it’s likely you’ll need to pay extra for winter sports cover to ensure you’re fully protected.

 Does travel insurance cover ski passes?